electricimp/Forecastio/README.md

 This method sends a [forecast request](https://developer.forecast.io/docs/v2#forecast_call) to the Forecast API using the co-ordinates passed into the parameters *longitude* and *latitude*.

 You can pass an optional callback function: if you do, the forecast request will be made asynchronously and the callback executed with the returned data.
-Your callback function requires a single parameter into which a the response will be passed as a table, *response*, containing the following keys:
+Your callback function requires a single parameter into which the response will be passed as a table containing the following keys:

 | Key | Type | Description |
 | --- | --- | --- |